aditigaikwad8/sanjeevani-ai/README.md

 - **Why both QSVC and VQC?** These are two fundamentally different quantum ML paradigms — kernel-based vs. variational — and they behave differently in practice, as this project's own results show (VQC generalizes better than QSVC here).
 Building both surfaces a genuine comparative finding a single-quantum-model project would miss entirely.
 - **Why simulator-only, no real quantum hardware?** Consistent with the hackathon's defined scope (small qubit counts, simulator only) and standard practice in current QML research literature.

 ---

-## Limitations & Honest Disclosures

-- Training set for quantum models was subsampled (120–180 patients) to keep runtime feasible on classical hardware simulating quantum circuits — quantum kernel computation scales quadratically with sample count.
-- QSVC shows a persistent overfitting gap that cross-validated `C` tuning did not resolve — attributed to the feature map's expressiveness relative to dataset size, not a bug in the pipeline.
-- All quantum computation runs on Qiskit's `AerSimulator`, not real quantum hardware.
-- Results are based on a single train/test split; a full k-fold cross-validated evaluation would give tighter confidence intervals but was out of scope for the hackathon timeline.

----